Quansight-Labs/free-threaded-compatibility/docs/porting.md

 !!! note
     Note that, while the NumPy PR linked above uses `PyThread_type_lock`, that is only because `PyMutex` was not part of the public Python C API at the time.
-We recommended always using `PyMutex`.
+We recommend always using `PyMutex`.
 For pointers on how to do that, check [this NumPy PR](https://github.com/numpy/numpy/pull/27011) that ports all
     `PyThread_type_lock` usages to `PyMutex`.